jdrichards-pursuit/week-5.1-python-theory/README.md

 ## Pandas Basic Tutorial

-To learn about Pandas and basic concepts, go to the [pandas_basic_tutorial.ipynb](./pandas_basics_lesson.ipynb) file.
+To learn about Pandas and basic concepts, go to the [pandas_basics_lesson](./pandas_basics_lesson.ipynb) file.
 Follow the instructions in the file to complete the tutorial.

-## Pandas Challenge
+## Pandas Practice

-TBD
+To practice Pandas, go to the [pandas_practice](https://github.com/jdrichards-pursuit/week-5.1-python-practice) file.
+Follow the instructions in the file to complete the practice.

 ## Resources